TheJolman/TheJolman/README.md

 ## Hi, I'm Josh.

-I'm a full time student at the moment, and I'm currently learning:
+I'm a full time student, and a (mostly) solo software dev in my free time.
+Free and open source software enthusiest.

+Things I'm currently learning:
 - pandas/numpy/lets_plot for Data Science
 - Sveltekit and webdev in general
 - Nix for packaging software and creating declarative environments